Kleissner/BitSnail/README.md

 # BitSnail

 BitSnail - an experimental program to exhaust inbound TCP connections of a Bitcoin client (a Bitcoin full node).
-This could possibly slow down the entire Bitcoin P2P network if used in a scaled up attack.
+This could possibly (in a worst case scenario, unlikely at the current point) slow down the entire Bitcoin P2P network if used in a scaled up attack.
+This tool is just an initial version developed for further testing.
+At the current stage, it is unlikely to have a major impact due to countermeasures already applied by the major Bitcoin client (Bitcoin Core).

 ```
     .----.   ₿   ₿